Back in 2017, Karl writes and podcasts about his Cycling holiday on the Camino Frances. Enjoy!

 I’ll let my fellow pilgrims fill you in on their own highlights below.

 Ciara: “My main highlights of cycling the last section of the French Way were the chance to cycle through the scenic Galician countryside and the company of other pilgrims completing the walk or cycle and hearing their stories.
 The challenge itself of biking uphill and reaching Santiago de Compostela was brilliant!
 Our arrival in Santiago was special, and the sense of achievement that followed was an experience I’ll never forget.”

-Sophie: ” One highlight of the French Way was I trying lolal delicacies like Octopus, empanadas, tortilla, Arzua cheese, and the multiple choice of tapas.
+Sophie: ” One highlight of the French Way was I trying local delicacies like Octopus, empanadas, tortilla, Arzua cheese, and the multiple-choice of tapas.
 I also enjoyed discovering the culture of the Galician Country.
 I loved spending some time in the city of Santiago de Compostella and walking around the old part of the town, getting lost in the small paved streets.”

 Ana: “It was a great experience.
-The Galician culture, the food which won my stomach and the beautiful landscapes You meet lovely people during the Camino, share experiences and build strong friendships.
-But more that this it was a good challenge for myself, I discovered my physical limits and all that I can achieve.
-One of the amazing parts is arriving to “La gran plaza”.
+The Galician culture, the food which won my stomach, and the beautiful landscapes You meet lovely people during the Camino, share experiences, and build strong friendships.
+But more than this it was a good challenge for me, I discovered my physical limits and all that I can achieve.
+One of the amazing parts is arriving at “La gran plaza”.
 I can’t explain the emotion when you finally make it.”